Another Bulgarian weightlifter dies young

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SOFIA, Bulgaria: Bulgaria’s former world championship silver medallist Damyan Damyanov died on Sunday at the age of 39, becoming the latest member of a once-mighty Bulgarian weightlifting team to pass away at a young age.
+SOFIA: Bulgaria’s former World Championship silver medallist Damyan Damyanov died on Sunday at the age of 39, becoming the latest member of a once-mighty Bulgarian weightlifting team to pass away at a young age.

 Bulgaria has long been a world powerhouse in weightlifting, winning 12 Olympic titles and 36 medals in total between 1972 and 2004, making it one of the most successful Olympic sports in the country.

-Its athletes have also won 79 gold medals at world championships as well as 167 European titles.Bulgarian weightlifting, however, has suffered repeated embarrassment in recent years due to doping cases and the national federation was temporarily stripped of its licence in 2009.

-In 2008, the country had withdrawn its team for the Olympics in Beijing because of 11 failed doping checks.Bulgaria’s reputation was also tarnished at the 2000 Olympics in Sydney, where the team was stripped of three gold medals and sent home in shame following positive drug tests.

-SOFIA, Bulgaria: Bulgaria’s former world championship silver medallist Damyan Damyanov died on Sunday at the age of 39, becoming the latest member of a once-mighty Bulgarian weightlifting team to pass away at a young age.
+SOFIA: Bulgaria’s former World Championship silver medallist Damyan Damyanov died on Sunday at the age of 39, becoming the latest member of a once-mighty Bulgarian weightlifting team to pass away at a young age.

 Bulgaria has long been a world powerhouse in weightlifting, winning 12 Olympic titles and 36 medals in total between 1972 and 2004, making it one of the most successful Olympic sports in the country.